 Domestic and family violence prevention and response

-Domestic and family violence is internationally recognised as a fundamental violation of human rights that can affect anyone, however it is a distinctly gendered problem that disproportionately affects women and their children.
+Domestic and family violence is internationally recognised as a fundamental violation of human rights.
+While domestic violence can affect anyone, it is a distinctly gendered problem that disproportionately affects women and their children.

-Unlike other social problems, domestic and family violence is entirely preventable.
-To prevent it from happening and to embed the cultural and generational change required, we need to both understand it, and create a shared understanding of what contributes to it.
+Yet, domestic and family violence is entirely preventable.
+To prevent this violence and embed the cultural and generational change required, we need to both understand domestic and family violence, and create a shared understanding of its contributing factors.

-Our WATCh provides some key facts and definitions, including addressing the issue of violence against men.
+Our WATCh provides key facts and definitions, including the issue of violence against men.
 All violence is unacceptable, regardless of the gender of the victim, but the evidence shows a distinct pattern of gendered violence against women that needs addressing.
-Gender equality and respectful non violent relationships benefit the whole of community.
+Gender equality and respectful nonviolence relationships benefit the whole community.

 If you or someone you know is in fear or anxious about their partner call DVConnect 1800 811 811 – open 24 hours a day, seven days a week.

 Australian Government’s national reforms for violence against women

 The National Plan to Reduce Violence against Women and their Children, released in 2011, was endorsed by the Council of Australian Governments (COAG) with a vision that Australian women and their children will live in safe communities, free from violence.
-The plan focuses on both domestic and family violence, and sexual assault.
-The implentation of the national plan is long term and has four action plans that build on each other and enable an action reflection approach.
+The plan focuses on domestic and family violence, and sexual assault.
+The implementation of the national plan is long term and has four action plans that build on each other and enable an action reflection approach.